ytti/oxidized-web/docs/development.md

 Do not integrate late PRs into master if they do not fix issues for the release.
 The must wait for the next release.

+When testing the web application, open the javascript console in the browser to see any errors.

 ## Version numbering
 Oxidized-web versions are nummered like 0.major.minor
 - major is incremented when releasing new features. minor is then set to 0